 The earlier we start working with our children to understand diversity, the better.
-There are a ton of books for showcasing diversity to older children but what about the babies?
-As the mother of a 2 year old, I look for books that introduce heavy topics while still being digestible by toddlers.
-I know there are other parents, who like me, didn’t know where to start.
-So I’ve composed a list of 10 inclusive books aimed at kids ages 2–6.
+There are a ton of books showcasing diversity that are intended for older children but what about the babies?
+As the mother of a young kid, I look for books that introduce heavy topics while still being digestible by toddlers.
+Knowing there are other other parents, who, like me, didn’t know where to start, I’ve composed a list of 10 inclusive books aimed at kids ages 2–6.
 They may not understand everything but it’s a great beginning.

 In need of an adorable toddler-friendly book that uses babies of various ethnicities to help practice counting and other basic concepts?
 This is it.
-Through the story, we watch as one tiny baby gains friends and fun throughout the day.
-Toddlers will love this book because it will reference familiar concepts like numbers and straightforward commands.
+Through the story, we watch as one tiny baby gains friends and finds fun throughout the day.
+Toddlers will love this book because it references familiar concepts like numbers and straightforward commands.
 Its sentences are short and the cute rhymes make it fun to listen to and to read.
-By the end, your baby will be ready to nap like the babies in the book.
+By the end of the story, your baby will be ready to nap like the babies in the book.

-Here’s a quick read that reminds children same-sex families are no different from any other families.
-Throughout the book, a young boy differentiates between his same-sex parents by calling one “mommy” and the other “momma.”
-They each interact with him independently and cooperatively and have equally important bonds.
-Young children who are unfamiliar with same-sex couples will learn that all families have equal value and that as long are they are loved nothing else matters.
+Here’s a quick read that reminds children that same-sex families are no different from any other familiy.
+Throughout the book, a young boy differentiates between his same-sex parents by calling one “mommy” and the other “mama.”
+Each mom interacts with him independently and cooperatively and have equally important bonds.
+Young children who are unfamiliar with same-sex couples will learn that all families have equal value and that as long as parents love their children, nothing else matters.

 Sometimes we feel sad and we don’t know why.
 “When I’m Feeling Sad” gives toddlers the chance to learn about emotions.
 At this age, they’re too young to understand big concepts like depression, but they know sadness.
 It doesn’t talk about any specific aspect of diversity, but it offers a first look at feelings and how they dictate our daily functioning.
 More importantly, it teaches kids that we won’t always be happy — and that’s okay.